-Having a beloved pet euthanized at home can be the most personal and respectful thing that can be done for your furry friend.
-At home there is a unique sense of intimacy and final privacy that can’t be experienced anywhere else.
+Having a beloved pet euthanized at home can be a very personal and respectful thing that can be done for your furry friend.
+At home, there is a unique sense of intimacy and final privacy that can’t be experienced quite the same anywhere else.

-Home euthanasia lovingly avoids the trauma that most animals (and their owners) experience when taking a pet to a vet on its last day.
-There’s no upsetting trip in a car (perhaps with your pet in a carrier), at this very special time or making the return trip with the body if you’re burying your pet at home.
+Home euthanasia lovingly avoids the added trauma that most animals (and their owners) experience in making a final, challenging trip in a car (perhaps with your pet in a carrier), at this very special and upsetting time or making the return trip with the body if you’re burying your pet at home.